The book of Deuteronomy is the final book in the Pentateuch. What is the theme and purpose of Deuteronomy? What lessons can we learn from this book?

 Moses gives a prophecy of Christ (18:15), which Peter quotes in Acts 3:20-22.

 Moses commands the leaders of Israel to write out the words of the law and engrave them on whole stones upon entering the land of Canaan.
 It was to be a reminder to Israel of who led them into the Promised Land.
 “Therefore you shall obey the voice of the LORD your God, and observe His commandments and His statutes which I command you today” (27:10).

 Sadly, after the death of Joshua, the people soon departed from their God and chose rather to follow the gods of the nations around them.
 God demands absolute obedience to Him and Him only, and He will not tolerate unfaithfulness, especially from those who claim to be His followers.

 God shows Moses the land of Canaan (32:48-52), but because he did not hallow God in the sight of the people at Kadesh (Numbers 20:11-13), he was not allowed to enter the land.
 There is no indication that Moses became upset with God over this decision.
 The death of Moses is recorded in chapter 34.
-This section was most likely added later, perhaps by Ezra prior to the Old Testament canonization.
+This section was most likely added later, perhaps by Joshua or by Ezra prior to the Old Testament canonization.

 For further study, read the articles in the section: “The Practical and Priceless Benefits of Bible Study.”

 For a quick link to all the other books of the Bible, see “Books of the Bible” on the Learning Center.